miklevin/MikeLev.in/fasthtml.md

 You weigh this against hopping on the JavaScript bandwagon, where you get one-language-to-rule them all: JavaScript client-side and server-side using NodeJS.
-Then you get the super-optimized performance of Web Assembly (WASM) and the all the developer pushed by Google and Microsoft!
+Then you get the super-optimized performance of Web Assembly (WASM) and the all the developer tools pushed by Google and Microsoft geared towards JavaScript!
 The strongest argument for Python as a web development platform prior to FastHTML was that people just love using Python.

 Well, what if I told you that there is a better way?
 What if I told you with one light little magic trick, Python is not merely as good for Web development as